How to become a social media manager after BDS

 Social media management in healthcare refers to the strategic use of digital platforms such as blogs, social networks, and video-sharing sites.

-This enables the sharing of information, educating audiences, and engaging with both the public and healthcare professionals.
+This enables the sharing of information, the education of audiences, and engagement with both the public and healthcare professionals.

 Social media management also focuses on building a brand’s online presence by creating well-planned, organic social media content across platforms.